Nedcarol/safe-space-sisters/PITCH.md

 ## 🎬 Full Demo Script (2–3 minutes)

 ### Opening (10 seconds)
-"Let me show you Safe-Space Sisters PITCH.md — a tool designed to empower women and girls online.
+"Let me show you Safe-Space Sisters— a tool designed to empower women and girls online.
 Imagine you receive a concerning message.
 You're not sure how serious it is, or how to respond.
 That's where we come in."

 ### 1. Landing Page (20 seconds)
 *Click through the landing page, highlighting:*